lsolbach/TemplateEngine/doc/WritingTemplates.md

 }
 ```

 #### `while` Statement #####
 The `while` statement is a generic loop statement.
-The block of code is executed repeatedly as long as the expression evaluates to `true`.
+The block of code is
+evaluated repeatedly as long as the expression evaluates to `true`.

 ```
 while(EXPR) BLOCK_STMT